Explore

 Remarkable cultural heritage has been rediscovered in Dyurrite (Mount Arapiles), along with threatened plants, after successful cultural and environmental surveys.

-To find out more about how Parks Victoria is aiming to balance recreational use and the protection of cultural heritage and the environment, go to Engage Victoria
+To find out more about the agreed initial actions, go to Engage Victoria

 Camping in Mount Arapiles-Tooan State Park